 - Topic 4: Jobs, career choices and ambitions

 In Class: A very interactive environment: using buzzers, boards and the interactive board to ensure that you remain focused and you progress well.

-A euros’ competition system creates a motivating learning environment between all classes.
-Grammar is done in one lesson per fortnight in a specialist book with graded exercises.
+A competition system creates a motivating learning environment between all classes.
+Grammar features in most lessons, using a specialist book with graded exercises.

 Homework: Depending on the timetable, homework is given twice per fortnight on average.
-This will be learning vocab, doing reading/listening exercises on your book or Facebook, as well as preparing for Controlled Assessments, when we do them.
+This will be learning vocab, reading/listening exercises, or using Facebook.

 What can I do in the future with French?

 Languages can be combined with a surprising variety of subjects and skills to produce a wide range of jobs.
 For example:

 - Accountancy courses